A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Non-dimensionalization

 \section{Non-dimensionalization}

 In this section, we discuss the scalings used to non-dimensionalize the components of the models explored in this work.
 Our choice in exploring the normalized form of these models is simply to reduce the number of floating point operations with small or large numbers.
-We first non-dimensionalize the equations of motion for the particles, then focus on the field equations obtained with the Lorenz gauge.
-To minimize repetition, we shall illustrate the process for parts of the formulation and simply state the results for those that follow an identical pattern.
+We first non-dimensionalize the field equations under the Lorenz gauge, then focus on the equations of motion for the particles.